atiumcache/PF_forecast/docs/log_pf.md

 - L: The latency period, representing the average time between exposure to the virus and the onset of infectiousness.
 - D: The duration of the infectious period, indicating the average time an individual remains infectious.

-## Update \ Propagate
+### Update \ Propagate
 At each time step, we propagate the particles forward one time step based on our state transition function.

-The update is split into two steps to allow us to compute the gradient at each time step for sensitivity analysis.
+The update is split into two functions to allow us to compute the gradient at each time step for sensitivity analysis.

+#### Update Single Particle
+The `update_single_particle` method takes in a particle's current state, and returns a new, updated state.

+The method calls out to our transition model's SDE system, which is broken up into deterministic and stochastic components.
+If `dt = 1`, then this process occurs once.
+Otherwise, finer granularity can be achieved by decreasing `dt`, but this comes with computational cost.

+#### Update All Particles
+The `update_all_particles` method calls out to `update_single_particle` for each particle.
+We use `jax.vmap` to map the

-## Calculating Weights
+### Calculating Weights
+We calculate the weight

-## Normalizing Weights
+### Normalizing Weights

-## Resampling
+### Resampling

-## Perturbations
+### Perturbations